alephium/docs/docs/full-node/run-on-flux.md

 ## Expose the API

-By default, the Full Node App has only the P2P port (39973 on Flux nodes) exposed.
+By default, the Full Node App only has the P2P port (39973 on Flux nodes) exposed.
 If you want to expose the API port, you'll need to update the specification of your Flux App as follow.
-But keep in mind that exposing the API might be a security concern except if you know what you're doing.
+Please keep in mind that exposing the API might be a security concern unless you know what you're doing.

 1. Manage your application